 Every answer to every question we could think of about composting toilets

 Often when customers come into our showroom or call us, they have a bunch of questions about composting toilets – how they work, how they can use them, if they’re right for their home, etc. so if you are not yet convinced about the advantages of waterless composting toilets please read on.

-Like anything in life, if a composting toilet isn’t maintained properly or is misused, then it won’t work to its full potential and you will have issues… but you can take it from the thousands of happy customers we’ve had over the years that composting toilets most certainly do work.
+Like anything in life, if a composting toilet isn’t maintained properly or is misused, then it won’t work to its full potential and you will have issues… but you can take it from the thousands of happy customers we’ve had over the decades that composting toilets most certainly do work.

 #2 Do composting toilets flush?